mesutal/Petclinic-Microservices-Project/Solution/README.md

 ## MSP 29 - Setting Domain Name and TLS for Production Pipeline with Route 53
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

-* Create an `A` record of `petclinic.clarusway.us` in your hosted zone (in our case `clarusway.us`) using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.
+* Create an `A` record of `petclinic.example.us` in your hosted zone (in our case `example.us`) using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.

-* Configure TLS(SSL) certificate for `petclinic.clarusway.us` using `cert-manager` on petclinic K8s cluster with the following steps.
+* Configure TLS(SSL) certificate for `petclinic.example.us` using `cert-manager` on petclinic K8s cluster with the following steps.

 - Switch user to jenkins for managing eks cluster.
 Execute following commands as `jenkins` user.